 “Apple is doing just fine with consumers and businesspeople who purchase the iPhone with their own money,” Dulaney says.
 “Those two groups make up 85 percent of the 2.5 billion phones out there.
 What real incentive do they have to screw with the enterprise?”

-Reprinted from InfoWorld, an IDG sister site.
+InfoWorld, an IDG sister site.